February 13-16, 2020

 This course will equip you with the skills and knowledge to be more self-reliant in the backcountry and be a good companion on basic backcountry tours.
 Our goal is to help you become more confident so you can enjoy a day out in the backcountry and have the tools to recognize and avoid hazardous terrain.
 For those that take the time to go through these first steps and first tracks, the magic of the backcountry is accessible for a lifetime.

 You should be an intermediate to expert skier or rider with that ability to ski blue runs on-piste confidently and in control.
 No previous backcountry experience is required.
 For those that would like to delve more into backcountry skills who already have a few days under their belts, this clinic will take your skills to the next level.
 Avalanche training or certification is not required for this entry level course.

-After another hearty breakfast at the Lodge we’ll read the avalanche forecast bulletin and have a group tour planning exercise for the day’s outing.
+After another hearty breakfast at the Lodge, we’ll read the avalanche forecast bulletin and have a group tour planning exercise for the day’s outing.
 Again we can choose to stay out all day or return for lunch at the lodge.
-Mid-afternoon we’ll return to the lodge and pack up and ski back down to Red Mountain Pass for our van shuttle back down to Ouray where we’ll share high fives and happy hour Hors d’oeuvres at the Ouray Guides Garage.
+Mid-afternoon we’ll return to the lodge and pack up and ski back down to Red Mountain Pass for our van shuttle back down to Ouray, CO.
+Pack up and head home at the end of the day.